Study and Career Orientation

 Education Office Biology

 During the master several meetings and activities concerning Study and Career Orientation will be organized in collaboration with the Science Career Service.
-Through lectures, information meetings, individual and / or group assignments, students are stimulated to orientate on a future professional career.
+Through lectures, information meetings, individual and / or group assignments, students are encouraged to plan a future professional career.

-Study and Career Orientation aims to get students to think about his or her choices during the masters degree in biology and to stimulate students to orientate on a future career.
-Topics covered are, for example:
+Study and Career Orientation aims to get students to think about his or her choices during the masters degree in biology and to encourage students to plan their future career.
+Topics covered include:

-Orientate yourself on the job market and possibilities for Biologists;
+Orientating yourself in the job market and examining job opportunities for biologists;

-Develop your skills such as making a CV, writing a job application letter and presenting yourself;
+Developing your skills such as writing your CV, writing a job application letter and presenting yourself;

-After having followed this course, a student can, on the basis of the student's personal profile and individual and group orientation, make a motivated choice for a future career.
+After having followed this course, a student can, on the basis of their personal profile and individual and group orientation, make a motivated choice for a future career.